biyichen/energysaving/README.md

 ```
 <body data-spy="scroll" data-target=".navbar-fixed-top" data-offset="65">
 ```
 #### Show the navigation bar when window object was selected and the distance scroll from the top less than 50px the class inside the "nav" element will be removed.
-And select the "back-to-top" element to have effect of "fadeOut()".
+And select the "back-to-top" button to have effect of "fadeOut()".
 Otherwise, Add the class inside the "nav" element.
-And select the "back-to-top" element to have effect of "fadeIn()".
+And select the "back-to-top" button to have effect of "fadeIn()".
 ```
 // Show/Hide transparent black navigation
 $(function () {